markjlyon/spaceopera/GLOSSARY.md

 ## protomatter
 Protomatter is variably charged muon atoms used as fuel for APRs, impulse engines, jump drives, hyperspace drives, hyperspace fold generators, and extremely devastating weapons.

-It is extremely unstable, releasing 100% of its energy by mass, when it comes into contact with matter and also alters the subatomic and atomic structure matter in its blast radius.
+It is extremely unstable, releasing 100% of its energy by mass, when it comes into contact with matter and also alters the subatomic and atomic structure of matter in its blast radius.
 In some experiments this subatomic and atomic alteration has been partially controlled, such as in the creation of huge amounts of titanium, uranimum, or thorium.
 Unfortunately, most of the altered matter is unstable quickly decaying into lead and other extremely stable atoms.

 Protomatter is considered too dangerous for regular use and has been replaced by antimatter since the invention of antimatter breeder reactors.